Richard A. Moccia: Political career

 Moccia has served as a member of the Norwalk Common Council, the Fire Commission, the Fair Rent Commission, and the Redistricting Committee.
 He is a former Constable, City Sheriff and Connecticut State Marshal.

 Mayoral Administration

-Mayor Moccia is a member of the Mayors Against Illegal Guns Coalition, an organization formed in 2006 and co-chaired by New York City mayor Michael Bloomberg and Boston mayor Thomas Menino.
+As mayor, Moccia was a member of the Mayors Against Illegal Guns Coalition, an organization formed in 2006 and co-chaired by New York City mayor Michael Bloomberg and Boston mayor Thomas Menino.

 Personal life

 On October 3, 1981, Moccia married Barbara A. Vieux (b.
 1938), in Norwalk, Connecticut.
 Since 2014, he has been a resident of Ridgefield, Connecticut.
 They have four children.